-I learned about the fraud triangle while studying for my ACFE exam many years ago.
-The fraud triangle was created by Criminologist Donald Cressey in the 1950’s.
+I learned about the fraud triangle many years ago while studying for my ACFE exam.
+The fraud triangle was created by Criminologist Donald Cressey in the 1950s to explain a person’s motivation to commit fraud.
 His hypothesis was based on interviews with prison inmates.
-Cressey theorized that you need three elements to be able to commit the fraud:
+Cressey theorized that you need three elements to be able to commit fraud:

 - Rationalization – the individual’s mindset and determination/justification that it’s okay to commit the fraud or crime.
 “I’ve been paying my premium for decades… it’s my turn to cash in.”

 - Pressure – the motivation or reason to commit fraud.
 Examples include financial distress, drug or gambling addiction, or the desire to maintain a lavish lifestyle.